DaleOrders/AWS-Study-Notes/README.md

 **Target**: Desired aggregate CPU = 40%, ASG will achieve this

 **Cooldown Period** is how long to wait at the end of a scaling action before scaling again.
-There is a minimum billable duration for an EC2 instance.
-Currently this is 300 seconds.
+Default is 300 seconds.
+An adequate cooldown period helps to prevent the initiation of an additional scaling activity based on stale metrics.
+ASG won't wait for a cooldown period to expire if they locate an unhealthy instance (will just replace it).

 **Self healing** occurs when an instance has failed and AWS provisions a new instance in its place.
 This will fix most problems that are isolated to one